North Korea - Government

 National symbols

-Red star, chollima (winged horse); national colors: red, white, blue.
+Red star, chollima (winged horse).

 The flag